glukt/BiS-Finder/spec.md

 ## 2. Current Functionality (as of Oct 4, 2025)

 -   The plugin successfully loads and adds a navigation button to the side toolbar.
--   Right-clicking a weapon and selecting "Check Upgrades" opens the side panel.
+-   Right-clicking a weapon and selecting "Find BiS" opens the side panel.
 -   The panel displays a list of potential upgrades in a collapsible accordion view.
 -   Each item correctly displays its inventory icon and combat stats (Stab, Slash, Crush, Strength, Attack Speed).
 -   A clickable arrow icon links directly to the item's official OSRS Wiki page.
+-   Hyper links are available for each Source
 -   The plugin scrapes the wiki to find and display detailed source information for each item, including:
     -   **Monster Drops:** Shows the primary monster source, its combat level, drop quantity, and rarity.
     -   **Shop Locations:** Shows the seller, location, stock, and price.